andrewchambers/bupstash/doc/man/bupstash-put.1.md

 ## OPTIONS

 * -r, --repository REPO:
-  The repository to connect to, may be prefixed with `ssh://$SERVER/$PATH` for remote repositories.
+  The repository to connect to.
+May be of the form `ssh://$SERVER/$PATH` for remote repositories if ssh access is configured.
 If not specified, is set to `BUPSTASH_REPOSITORY`.

 * -k, --key KEY:
   Primary key or put-key to encrypt data and metadata with.
 If not set, defaults